Foods you can and can’t eat with braces

 Eating the wrong foods can cause some discomfort and put you at risk of breaking your brackets or wires which will require unscheduled trips to your orthodontist and may increase your treatment time.

-Additionally, if you frequently eat foods that can get stuck in your braces or are high in sugar content you will create an environment that encourages plaque and bacteria to thrive and this may cause lasting damage to your teeth.
-We’ll help you to understand which foods you should be eating throughout your treatment and which foods you should be avoiding.
+Additionally, if you frequently eat foods that can get stuck in your braces or are high in sugar content you will create an environment that encourages plaque and bacteria to thrive which may cause lasting damage to your teeth.

-The best foods to eat with braces are those that are not high in sugar and do not require excessive chewing.
-For breakfast, try eggs, yoghurt, bacon, wheat toast, or oatmeal, and steer clear of crunchy granola.
+The best foods to eat with braces are low in sugar and do not require excessive chewing.
+This includes…

 - Mashed potatoes

 It’s normal to feel some discomfort during the first week of getting braces as your mouth adjusts to the new appliance.
 During this time, you should eat soft foods such as yoghurt, boiled vegetables, stewed fruit and thin soups to avoid putting additional pressure on your brackets.

 Anyone who wears fixed braces should avoid excessive snacking and should aim to eat a healthy and balanced diet.
 Foods to avoid with braces include…

 - Chewy foods such as hard rolls and liquorice

 - Crunchy foods such as chips and popcorn